cancervariants/gene-normalization/docs/source/managing_data/loading_and_updating_data.rst

 .. note::

-    See the :ref:`ETL API documentation<etl-api>` for information on programmatic access to the data loader classes.
+    See the :ref:`data updates API documentation <data_updates_api>` for information on programmatic access to the data loader classes.

 .. click:: gene.cli:cli